Cal Raleigh Player Props: Mariners vs. Orioles

-On Saturday, Cal Raleigh (.743 slugging percentage in past 10 games, including six home runs) and the Seattle Mariners face the Baltimore Orioles, whose starting pitcher will be Cole Irvin.
-First pitch is at 9:40 PM ET.
+Cal Raleigh -- with a slugging percentage of .571 in his past 10 games, including four home runs -- will be in action for the Seattle Mariners versus the Baltimore Orioles, with Kyle Bradish on the mound, on August 13 at 4:10 PM ET.

-He notched a home run while going 1-for-4 in his last game against the Orioles.
+In his last appearance, he went 1-for-4 with a double against the Orioles.

 Cal Raleigh Game Info & Props vs. the Orioles